More powerful multiple testing under dependence via randomization: Introduction

 When applying randomization, one natural concern that may arise is whether the results are reproducible.
 This concern can be addressed by constructing a superuniform random variable through sources of randomness derived directly from the data itself (e.g., the rank of the first sample in the data divided by 1 more than the total number of samples when the data is exchangeable), as noted in \citet[Section 10.6]{ramdas_randomized_exchangeable_2023}.
+Regardless of whether the above or other solutions are satisfactory, the earlier paragraph shows that the community has embraced external randomization in a huge variety of contexts, even just in recent years.
+It is certainly of interest to examine the curious phenomenon that a simple uniform random variable can exploit power that is left on the table by the original deterministic procedure.